 - Fox Mulder (The X-Files), at least three times.

-- Danny Messer on CSI NY, once in the third season, played relatively straight, although Danny didn't actually kill the guy-his DNA just ended up on a cigarette his brother swiped and tossed in a hole with the guy-and averted more recently in season 8.
+- Danny Messer once in the third season, played relatively straight, although Danny didn't actually kill the guy - his DNA just ended up on a cigarette his brother swiped and tossed in a hole with the guy; and averted more recently in season 8.

-- Used with Wayne Rigsby on The Mentalist, but quickly taken back once Patrick Jane realized that he had been hypnotized and wasn't responsible for his actions.
+- Used with Wayne Rigsby, but quickly taken back once Patrick Jane realized that he had been hypnotized and wasn't responsible for his actions.